xuyuji9000/pm2-playground/README.md

 2. Verify an email account for receiving alerting email on Mailgun

-3. Get the user credential of mailgun
+3. Get the user credential and default mailing domain of mailgun

 # Reference